Defining standards for personal interpretive programs

 There was one area of evaluation that took a little time for me to analyze and describe: unity of verbal and non-verbal presentation.
 Even after thirty years of watching programs, I found myself at moments stymied as to why a presentation was simply not working.
 I had a small breakthrough when I discovered it was often a disconnect between the visual and the non-visual.
 That sounds esoteric; it’s actually quite concrete.

 In interpretive programs where the interpreter narrates action (a firefighting demonstration, a draught horse demo, a marine mammal show), the verbal presentation must track the visual presentation very closely.
 The script must be constantly and intimately married to the demonstration itself.
-This sounds obvious but it’s surprising how often the interpreter chooses to digress from the action to add a point of information that is not illustrated.
-It’s amazing how quickly that ruins the moment.
+This sounds obvious but it’s surprising how often the interpreter chooses to digress from the action to add a point of information that is not illustrated: say, an interesting side note about what draught horses eat while they’re actually out there performing an amazing feat.
+It’s amazing how quickly that clouds the moment.
 As soon as the verbal and non-verbal diverge, the audience is placed in a cognitive tug of war and forced to attend to one or the other; they can’t do both.
 People being generally more visual than auditory creatures, they end up tuning out the interpreter completely.

-As interpreters we are sometimes reluctant to accept that when we are sharing the stage with firefighters, sheepdogs, elephants or acrobats, the show isn’t about us.
+As interpreters we are sometimes reluctant to accept that when we are sharing the stage with firefighters, horses, sheepdogs, elephants or acrobats, the show isn’t about us.
+It’s not about you, my friend.
+Sorry.

 - Visual cues and verbal cues always supported one another